brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 #### Increasing compute and memory efficiency with LayerSpec (optional)

 The implementation of pipelining for the `GPTlite` model above is neither memory efficient nor scalable as each GPU replicates the whole model in memory.
 See [Memory-Efficient Model Construction](https://www.deepspeed.ai/tutorials/pipeline/#memory-efficient-model-construction) for details.
 So we will use the DeepSpeed class `LayerSpec` ([API](https://deepspeed.readthedocs.io/en/latest/pipeline.html#deepspeed.pipe.LayerSpec)) that delays the construction of modules until the model layers have been partitioned across workers, therefore having each worker allocate only the layers it’s assigned to.
-To do this, we will create a new class `GPTlitePipeSpec` with an `__init__` method that follows very closely the `forward()` method in the original `GPTlite`.
+To do this, we will create a new model class `GPTlitePipeSpec` that inherits from `PipelineModule` with an `__init__` method that follows very closely the `forward()` pass in the original `GPTlite`.

-The tricky bit is that `LayerSpec` only works with the type `nn.Module`, and some operations, specifically the sum of embeddings and the `torch.swapaxes` in `forward()` are not of type `nn.Module`.
+The tricky bit here is that the `LayerSpec` constructor only works with the type `nn.Module` as argument, and some operations, specifically the sum of embeddings and the `torch.swapaxes` in `forward()` are not of type `nn.Module`.
 To overcome this, we create the classes `EmbeddingsSum` and `SwapAxes` that encapsulate those logics into an `nn.Module`.
-The implementation for the pipeline class is then:
+The full implementation for the pipeline class is then:

 ```python
 ### gptlite.py